DaveParillo/gravity-wiki/GravityConfigFile.md

 	nsamps_minus = $nsamps-$na_samples
 	operatorstr = "plus + minus - asterisk * divison / "    #quotes turn off arithmetic

 We can see that this file has two sections (denoted by a name between [ ] brackets): general and ConfigFileExample.
-The general section is applicable to any node that uses this .ini file.
+The general section is applicable to any component that uses this .ini file.
 This is a convenient location to set some common parameters, like log level and the ServiceDirectory URL.

 The other sections in the file are component specific - the name of the section should always match a Component ID (note that this can be used for ServiceDirectory specific settings as well, as we'll see in the next example).
 In this example, our component name is ConfigFileExample.
-Any settings in the general section will be overridden by settings in this section for the ConfigFileExample component only.
+Any settings in the general section will be overridden by settings in this section for the ConfigFileExample component.

 Now we can look at how to retrieve those values in our code.